VR stands out to be the oldest of all three, and due to the same fact, VR is the most explored one also.

 Just by taking a look at the term MR or Mixed Reality (MR), one can easily make out that this technology is a mixture of something and when we have already discussed the AR and VR, you can relate them to MR. Yes, you might be thinking in the right direction.
 MR is a hybrid reality that merges the real and virtual worlds together.
 It brings the physical and digital objects into the same fray.

 MR makes you experience things in such a way that the imagery surrounding us is able to interact with us.
 The element that helps it to stand out from AR and VR is the synthetic and the real-world content that is able to interact with each other at the same time.

 Apart from these three remarkable technologies, the next big thing is the XR or Extended Reality.
 EX is a new term that has made its way into the technological world, and that’s why it’s not much popular among the masses.
 It claims to have elements of the future, as it includes real-and-virtual combined environments, coupled with human-machine interactions generated by wearables and computer technology.

 In short, it incorporates Augmented Reality (AR), Virtual Reality (VR), Mixed Reality (MR).

 So, get ready to embrace this fantastic technology soon on your smart devices.
 Who knows, you might get a chance to experience it on the go as well.

-To know more about these technologies, stay tuned to the regular and crisp updates of MobileAppDaily that brings you everything related to mobile industry to your doorstep.
+To know more about these technologies, stay tuned to the regular and crisp updates of MobileAppDaily that bring you everything related to the mobile industry to your doorstep.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.